JenJordan4/GiphyQA/README.md

 6. A Google Chrome window should open that will automatically run the tests.

 # Notes
 All of this was run using basic Cypress tests.
-I noticed that giphy.com uses React, and there are some react node packages that make it possible to test React components.
-If I had more time, I would've used these packages, which might've made it easier to target certain elements.
+As a possible more robust alternative, giphy.com uses React, and there are some react node packages that make it possible to test React components.
+Using one of these packages might've made it easier to target certain elements.